 ARTS TRAINING 1960s-1980s

 Early training in those essential art practices provided me with job opportunities which have kept me in work for decades since.
 That firm foundation was followed up by a Visual & Performing Arts course at Nepean CAE - later UWS Nepean - where I found a passion for research and writing; then came a Degree course with majors in history, drawing & painting, followed up by teacher training.
-Thereafter...ongoing learning & up-skilling is key in my line of work and I continue to undertake courses to master new... and old, techniques.
+Thereafter...ongoing learning & up-skilling is key in the arts and I continue to undertake courses to master new... and old, techniques.

 A Showcard & Ticketwriting course at Wollongong Tech.
-College in the 1960s, afforded me a year or so of happy brushwork at Coles Variety Store in Sydney city, before the printed price ticket changed my job description overnight, our lettering workshop swapping showcards & poster paint for rolls of pre-printed stickers.
+College in the 1960s, afforded me a year or so of happy brushwork at Coles Variety Store in Sydney city, before the printed price ticket changed my job description overnight, with the store's lettering workshop swapping showcards & poster paint for rolls of pre-printed stickers.

 In mid 1998, having reached goals set 18 months earlier, I handed the task over to some very enthusiastic staff members and moved on to new challenges.
 Settling in Regional NSW.
 I joined a vibrant country community and once again saw where I could contribute my skills.
 Moving into an Arts & Media teaching role in TAFE Tamworth meant dusting off accumulated resources and the tertiary education qualification I'd completed in the previous decade.

-By 2002, having taught several art and history classes for 2 years, I decided to leave casual employment to pursue an independent career as a freelance artsworker, where I was able to put all aspects of training and experience into practice.
+By 2002, having taught several art and history classes for 2 years, I decided to leave casual employment to pursue an independent career as a freelance artsworker, where I was able to put all aspects of my training and experience into practice.
 Today, after 2 decades of community focused work, the Nichol Arts Workshop is still in daily use, though operating on a far more relaxed basis as a well resourced personal work-space.
+Snatches of recent and current projects are regularly posted on Instagram @dinichol.au